Centaur Camp is returning to PDF. It’s just like at the big burn, but smaller… and vaguely equine-themed.

 - Any conflicts or questions, go to information booth and they will sort it out or contact someone who can.

-Center Camp FAQ
+Centaur Camp FAQ

 Is it first come first serve?